This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 CONS:

-• You would need to remove all cushions to convert the bed
+• You would need to remove all couch cushions to convert the bed

 • Solid wood could cause mold issues with your cushions